-On the contrary, the $22-25~M_\odot$ stars explode contrary to what was assumed in C19, and since they have very large CO cores, they will comparatively contribute much more to the overall ISM abundance, explaining the larger yields of carbon, oxygen, and, in general, all other lighter elements.
-This is further confirmed by the fact that, if one normalizes the yields to oxygen as shown in Figure~\ref{fig:Element_comparison_WH07}, the agreement is much improved except, of course, for the trans-Fe elements, vanadium, titanium, and nickel.
+Conversely, the $22-25~M_\odot$ stars explode -- contrary to the assumption in C19 -- and since they have very large CO cores, they comparatively contribute much more to the overall ISM abundance, explaining the larger yields of carbon, oxygen, and other lighter elements.
+This is further confirmed by normalizing the yields to oxygen (as shown in Fig.~\ref{fig:Element_comparison_WH07}), which improves agreement except, of course, for trans-Fe elements, vanadium, titanium, and nickel.